PLAINVIEW: 901 Old Country Rd., Plainview, NY 11803

 Dr. Zavarella’s focus is to treat neurosurgical disorders with a non-operative conservative or minimally invasive approach when possible, and when surgery is indicated he is able to offer a wide range of open and minimally invasive options tailored to each patient.

-Dr. Joshua E. Ryan is a neurosurgeon specializing in both cranial and spinal procedures.
+Dr. Joshua E. Ryan is a board-certified neurosurgeon specializing in both cranial and spinal procedures.
 Dr. Ryan obtained his medical degree from The University of North Carolina School of Medicine.
 He completed his internship and residency in neurological surgery at Georgetown University Hospital in Washington, DC.
 Dr. Ryan underwent extensive training in minimally-invasive spine surgery techniques with pioneers in the field while at Georgetown.

 Dr. Ryan received his Bachelor’s of Science degree in Biological Sciences from North Carolina State University and graduated as valedictorian.
 While at NC State, he also received a Bachelor’s of Arts degree in Chemistry and Minors in both Genetics and English.